 Modern folks the world over have been raising critical questions about God.
 Does God exist?
 Why might people think so?
 Does talk about “God” make any sense in today’s world?
 Are theistic religions wish-fulfillments and self-aggrandizing projections?
 Do they lead to immorality?
 Or could they lead to doing good things?
 While these questions can be difficult and/or intimidating to discuss with family, friends, or in the wider public sphere, in the safe space of the classroom students investigate scholarly works relating to these questions, try out various trains of thought, and consider diverse viewpoints.
 In Faith and Doubt, students use these important and controversial questions to explore and develop their critical thinking, writing, and communication skills.

 Chaos and Community in Medieval Christianity

 Nowadays there are hundreds of Christian denominations!
 Why are there so many different denominations, and how did they proliferate so plentifully?
-In this course, we’ll investigate the two major divisions within the Christian Church that led to all this chaos (the East-West split of 1054, and the Protestant Reformation of the 16th century).
-In the course of our study, we’ll visit an Eastern Orthodox church, a Roman Catholic church, and a Lutheran (ELCA) church, so that you can see the ways that these medieval traditions continue to thrive in the present day.
+In this course, students investigate the three major divisions within the Christian Church that led to all this chaos (the Oriental Orthodox split in 451, the East-West Schism of 1054, and the Protestant Reformation of the 16th century).
+In this course, students visit an Eastern Orthodox church, a Roman Catholic church, and a Lutheran (ELCA) church, so that they can see the ways that these early and late medieval traditions continue to thrive in the present day.

 Feminism in Religious Traditions

 Is it an oxymoron to be a Christian, Jewish, Muslim, or Buddhist feminist?
 Given the ways that religious traditions have been used to denigrate, oppress, and inflict harm on women throughout the centuries, why even attempt such an enterprise?
-In this course, you will have the opportunity to explore the particular ways that Buddhist, Muslim, Jewish, and Christian authors integrate feminist theory with their religious traditions.
+In this course, students have the opportunity to explore the ways that some religous authors integrate feminist theory with their religious traditions.